 • What is the weather like in Lisbon?
 From May to September, the weather is generally warm and dry, which means balmy evenings dining al fresco and trips to the nearby beaches.
 Late spring is also a good time to visit but can be rainy; Lisbon's wetter months extend from October through mid-May.
 Spring (April-May) and fall (September-October) offer pleasant weather with fewer crowds.
 Summer (June-August) can be hot and crowded, but ideal for enjoying the beaches.
 Here is a link to where you can view the average annual temperatures for Lisbon.

-• What is the best way to get around Lisbon?
-Lisbon has a well-developed public transportation system, including metro, buses, trams, and funiculars.
+• Do I need a car Lisbon?
+No, Lisbon has a well-developed public transportation system, including metro, buses, trams, and funiculars.
 Taxis are also readily available.
 There are the tuk-tuk guys and while the tuk tuk is not a traditional means of transport in Lisbon, or in Portugal for that matter, it turns out to be a very practical vehicle for getting around the steep and narrow streets of Lisbon.
 As just an example, the streets to São Jorge Castle from the Lisbon Cathedral are very steep and very narrow.
 We hired a tuk-tuk to take us to the Castle and we enjoyed the ride.
 Lisbon is one of the many locations in Portugal where the Uber rideshare app currently has operations.
+As a further example, we left our rental car parked at the condo and we rode public transportation the entire week.

 • What is the official currency in Lisbon?
 The Euro (EUR) is the official currency.
 Here is a Dollar to Euro calculator link.